Warm, fuzzy feelings as Open returns to Muirfield

 “That’s for the club to decide,” he said bluntly.

-Woods insists his elbow is fine, but it’s no longer a given — or even necessarily expected by a lot of people — that he’ll be hoisting the claret jug as the sun slowly sets Sunday evening.
+Woods insists his elbow is fine, but it’s no longer expected by a lot of people that he’ll be hoisting the claret jug as the sun slowly sets on Sunday.

 Eighteen golfers have divvied up the last 20 major titles.

 Woods is not among them.
-He still has a good shot at breaking Jack Nicklaus’ record of 18 majors, but it no longer looks like a lock at age 37.
+He still has a good shot at breaking Jack Nicklaus’ record of 18 majors, but it no longer looks like a certainty at age 37.

 “I feel very good about my game,” Woods insisted.
 “I feel very, very good going into major championships.
 I’ve had a pretty good year this year so far — won four times.
 Even though I haven’t won a major championship in five years, I’ve been there in a bunch of them where I’ve had chances.
 I just need to keep putting myself there and eventually I’ll get some.”